waymelalexandre854-max/APP2-AA3-Qui-perd-gagne-/README.md

-**Our project**
+**Project Lowbid**

-We are currently launching our startup which wants to disrupt LowBid online auctions .
+We are currently launching our startup which wants to disrupt online auctions .
 In order to do so, we want to make a platform that turns the sell of a premium item into a viral event.
-Our project is quite simple in theorry , it is called **"Lowest Unique Bid Wins"**
+Our project is quite simple in theory , it is called **"Lowest Unique Bid Wins"**

 **Description of the programm**